 “So you just let yourself in?”
 Uncle James’ face was scarlet red, bright like someone was holding a candle to it.

 “Don’t– she’s Adrian’s closest friend!
 I was waiting.
 Sit.”
-She led Noel by her arm to the ottoman in front of the fireplace.
+His mama led Noel by her arm to the ottoman in front of the fireplace.
 Auntie Heather didn’t pay her any mind, like she wasn’t in her own body.
 That wasn’t going to stop his mama’s hospitality.
 She smacked the tears from her face, tried to sniffle the tremor from her voice.
 “Can I g-get you anything, Noel?
 Want cocoa?”

 “No. Thank you.
 He wanted me to talk to you.”